1125.00P Financial Need Review Procedure

 When Available Resources are less than or equal to $0 the individual will not be expected to contribute to the cost of VR services (up to the funding limits established in ACCES-VR policy).

 Available Resources greater than $0 is the ‘Spend Down’.
 The individual may be expected to contribute this amount to the cost of financial need based VR services.

-CaMS will automatically carry the Spend Down to the authorization worksheet and maintains a running balance even after the Financial Need Review and Calculation of Consumer Participation in the Cost of Services is finalized.
+CaMS will automatically carry the Spend Down to the authorization worksheet and maintains a running balance even after the Financial Need Review and Calculation of Participant Contribution in the Cost of Services is finalized.

-ACCES-VR may adjust the amount of the Spend Down as determined necessary but must document the justification in a chronological or IPE Development Note; i.e. if determined that applying the total spend down toward one semester’s tuition would create a hardship for the individual, ACCES-VR may choose to apply part of the Spend Down to one semester and the balance to the second semester.
+ACCES-VR may adjust the amount of the Spend Down as determined necessary but must document the justification in a Chronological Case Note or IPE Development Case Note; i.e. if determined that applying the total spend down toward one semester’s tuition would create a hardship for the individual, ACCES-VR may choose to apply part of the Spend Down to one semester and the balance to the second semester.

 The Financial Need Review form generated in CaMS is informational for both Exempt individuals and for individuals receiving Non-Financial Need Based Services only and does not require the individual’s signature.

-For individuals requiring the Calculation of Consumer Participation in the Cost of Services form, a signature is required before financial need based services can be provided.
+For individuals requiring the Calculation of Participant Contribution in the Cost of Services form, a signature is required before financial need based services can be provided.